 A Push Toward Greater Wealth or Greater Social Safety Nets

 There is little doubt that AI will eliminate millions of jobs over time.
 Tools like Claude Code from Anthropic have already disrupted large segments of the software industry.
-When a company’s share price drops 40% in just a few months, layoffs are inevitable.
+When a company’s share price drops 40% in just a few months, mass layoffs are inevitable.
+I would encourage you to embrace FIRE principles, just in case.

 Instead of grinding endlessly in a losing race, this path involves advocating for stronger social safeguards so people can live with dignity even if traditional career mobility declines.
 That means pushing governments and institutions to expand healthcare access, education, housing support, and baseline income security.